The Matching Process

 Starting and Ending Dates:

-The AAVC recommends that the starting date for a residency program be on or after July 15th, and that the ending date of an internship program be no later than July 5th.
+The AAVC recommends that the starting date for a specialty internship or residency program be on or after July 15th, and that the ending date of an internship program be no later than July 5th.